 2. Learn About The Real Estate Market

 Wholesaling is great for beginners because it fully immerses them into the real estate industry in a short period of time.
-With the right instruction and education, you will learn marketing, negotiating, organizing, and acquiring the proper legal documentation.
-In a sense, a wholesale deal combines many aspects of other types of real estate transactions you would encounter throughout your investing career.
+With the proper instruction and education, you will learn marketing, negotiating, organizing, and acquiring the proper legal documentation.
+According to Peter Beeda from fhalend.com, in a sense, a wholesale deal combines many aspects of other types of real estate transactions you would encounter throughout your investing career.
 With a few wholesale deals under your belt, you will know what to look for in deals, as well as what to avoid.

 3. No Credit Involved And Little Cash Required